Responding to disclosures from children and young people

 Criminal content online

-If you encounter criminal content online, you should report this to the Internet Watch Foundation (IWF).
+If you encounter child sexual abuse content online, you should report this to the Internet Watch Foundation (IWF).

 Criminal content in the UK includes child sexual abuse images, criminally obscene adult content as well as non-photographic child sexual abuse images.